DoWhileNotDone/demo-product-app/README.md

 Add vue file uploader, post file to api for import.
 Add vue data list component to retrieve products and display name

+Sat 24th July: 0.75 hour

+Add Laravel Scout - Set up to index products
+Use indexed products in get 'all products'